|Overall Rating||Loved it!|

 Turn Initiation: Pretty quick for how wide it is and I felt it was a board I could take in the trees if there was some powder without it being sketchy.
 The taper seems to make it faster than you would think for how wide it is.

-Turning Experience: The feeling you get turning this board is very rewarding once you figure out how to weight yourself on the board.
-The Korua Puzzle seemed to like turning more off the tail and felt more slashy where this liked longer more drivey downhill turns that build up speed.
+Turning Experience: The feeling you get turning this board is very rewarding once you figure out how to weigh yourself on the board.
+The Korua Puzzle seemed to like turning more off the tail and felt more slashy where this liked longer more driving turns that build up speed.
 There was tons of spring out of each turn and it really is a fun board if you like directional super rewarding turns.

 Carving: Once I learned to drive a good bit off the front foot the Korua Pencil Plus came alive.
 The faster you enter into a carve the better.

 Skidded Turns: Not easy for those that skid their turns and it’s going to lead to catching an edge.

 Speed: You always trade off dampness for ultralight models like this but I was surprised a board this light wasn’t a super chattery mess.
 It felt almost as damp as the Puzzle and the non-plus boards but there was some chatter in the nose when picking up speed in less than perfect conditions.